-This recipe relies on the cold-brew coffee ratio of 3/4 cup ground coffee to 4 cups cold water.
-The trick is to make sure you don’t ground the coffee too much; otherwise, the beverage will be cloudy.
+This recipe relies on the cold brew coffee ratio of 3/4 cup ground coffee to four cups cold water.
+The trick is to make sure you don’t grind the coffee too much; otherwise, the beverage will be cloudy.
 Add the coffee grounds to the bottom of a French press and slowly add water, stirring gently.
 Put the top on the press, but don’t plunge it.
 Let it sit at room temperature for at least 12 hours.
 Once your waiting is over, press down the plunger and pour.
 You can keep the java refrigerated for up to two weeks.
 To see the full process, the video from Food52 below will walk you through all the steps.

 This recipe calls for you to put coffee grounds in a large pitcher, add water, and stir.
 Cover the pitcher with a cheesecloth and keep it in place with a rubber band.
 Let it sit for up to 15 hours at room temperature (or just overnight).
 Then, use a fine sieve to strain the mixture into another pitcher.
 Next, put a coffee filter into the sieve, and strain the liquid one more time into the original pitcher (once it’s rinsed).
 Add ice cubes, milk, or even some water, and you’re good to go.

-This cold-brew coffee is vegan, gluten-free, and totally simple to make.
-The recipe calls for dark-roast coffee grounds, which you put in a large mixing bowl, add water to, cover with plastic wrap, and then refrigerate overnight.
+This cold brew coffee is vegan, gluten-free, and totally simple to make.
+The recipe calls for dark-roast coffee grounds, which you put in a large mixing bowl, add water, cover with plastic wrap, and then refrigerate overnight.
 In the morning, you simply strain the liquid with a coffee filter.
-To fancy up the drink, add date caramel and almond milk ice cubes for a tasty, DIY take on a Frappuccino.
+To fancy up the drink, add date caramel and almond milk ice cubes for a tasty DIY take on a Frappuccino.

 This story was originally published on June 18, 2017, and has since been published.

 Up Next: How to make coffee ice cubes (so you don't water down your cold brew).